Timed and Untimed Codes Frequently Asked Questions

 Can procedure codes be billed by units of time?

-Most speech-language pathology codes do not have time units assigned to them, specifically 92506 (speech-language evaluation) and 92507 (speech-language treatment).
+Most speech-language pathology codes do not have time units assigned to them, such as 92507 (speech-language treatment).
 If no time is noted in the descriptor, each code counts as one session.
-These codes are listed in ASHA's "Health Plan Coding and Claims Guide" (available through the ASHA Online Store; Item #0112486).
-A complete list of the CPT codes for speech-language pathology and audiology services can also be found in the ASHA Medicare Fee Schedule or the ASHA Model Superbill for Speech-Language Pathology Practice [PDF].
+A complete list of the CPT codes for speech-language pathology services can be found in the ASHA Medicare Fee Schedule or the ASHA Model Superbill for Speech-Language Pathology Practice [DOC].

 Are there any timed codes that SLPs can use?